bwsw/cloudstack-ui/config-guide.md

   ]
 ```

-## Service offering setting
+## Service Offering Setting

-### Custom Compute Offering Restrictions
+### Custom Compute Offering Parameters
-Allows you to specify limits for custom compute offerings hardware parameters for VM creation.
+Allows you to specify default values and limits for custom compute offering hardware parameters in VM creation.
-By default, all compute offerings have a minimum restrictions of 1 CPU number, 1000 CPU speed, 512 memory and the maximum values are not limited.
+By default, all compute offerings have a minimum restrictions of "1" CPU number, "1000" CPU speed, "512" memory
+and the maximum values are not limited, default values are equal to minimum restrictions.

 For example,
 ```
-"customComputeOfferingRestrictions": [
+"customComputeOfferingParameters": [
   {
     "offeringId": "73cdef05-d01f-49ad-8ecb-4f2ffd7d8e26",
     "cpunumber": {
       "min": 2,
-      "max": 8
+      "max": 8,
+      "value": 4
     },
     "cpuspeed": {
       "min": 1000,
-      "max": 3000
+      "max": 3000,
+      "value": 1500
     },
     "memory": {
       "min": 512,
-      "max": 8192
+      "max": 8192,
+      "value": 512
     }
   }
 ]